gboyd068/obsidian-swiftlatex-render/README.md

 The generated pdf's `<div>` parent has the class `block-language-latex`, so it can be styled using CSS snippets.
 For example, if you are using dark mode you can set `filter: invert(100%)` to invert the colours for a quick hack for dark themed diagrams.
 The generated svg's parent has the class `block-lanuage-latexsvg`.

-PdfTeX is used by default, or XeTeX can be selected in the settings for unicode support, although not all font files may be provided on the swiftlatex server, meaning they may need to be supplied by the method described for `.sty` files in the FAQ.
+PdfTeX is used by default, or XeTeX can be selected in the settings for unicode support.
+WARNING: XeTeX has not yet been updated for CTAN support, so will not work at the moment unless you supply packages yourself or have cached pdfs.
 ## Examples:

 <details>